-15. Corporate governance statement
+13. Corporate governance statement

 Deutsche Börse Group attaches great importance to the principles of good corporate governance and control.
-In this statement, we report on corporate governance at Deutsche Börse AG in accordance with principle 22 of the Deutscher Corporate Governance Kodex (the "Code", German Corporate Governance Code).
-The statement contains the corporate governance statement pursuant to sections 289f and 315d Handelsgesetzbuch (HGB, German Commercial Code).
+In this statement, we report on corporate governance at Deutsche Börse AG in accordance with principle 23 of the Deutscher Corporate Governance Kodex (the "Code", German Corporate Governance Code).
+The statement contains the corporate governance statement pursuant to section 315d in conjunction with section 289f of the Handelsgesetzbuch (HGB, German Commercial Code).